Using the Assignments feature

 - Create a Google file: By clicking on the “Create” button, the student will be able to create a Google document, sheet, slide presentation, or form.
 This will save the file to their Google Drive and attach it as their assignment.

-If students need to interrupt their work, they can save their assignment as a draft.
+If students need to interrupt their work, they can save their assignments as a draft.
 You can find more information about the student side of assignments here.

 Once a student submits their work, you’ll gain ownership of the assignment and they’ll no longer be able to edit it unless you “unsubmit.”
 You’ll see the assignments in the Quest Progress Center.